ValentaCodes/ValentaCodes/README.md

   </a>
 </div>

+---

-## About me
+# About me:

-Hey everyone!
-My name is Cornelius but I go by *ValentaCodes*
+I'm a Full-Stack Software Developer from Utah

+- In my free time, I read tech articles, solve problems on Codewars, and spend time with my family.

-I am a coding boot camp student at the University of Utah.
-I’m interested in music, programming, and studying things that complicate me.
+- Interested in music, programming, and studying things that complicate me

+## My Technology Stack:

+- JavaScript
+- HTML/CSS
+- Node
+- React
+- Next.js
+- MongoDB
+- MySQL
+- Git

 <!---
 ValentaCodes/ValentaCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.